danielg0/fyp/report.md

 $$\textnormal{BIC}(D, k) = l(D \mid k) - {p_j \log R \over 2}$$

 Once a BIC score is generated for the all the $k$ SimPoint is considering, it determines the greatest score, $\textnormal{BIC}_\textnormal{max}$ and then multiplies it by the BIC threshold parameter.
-The SimPoint approach then picks the clustering with the smallest $k$ that has a BIC clustering greater than that product [@fixme].
+The SimPoint approach then picks the clustering with the smallest $k$ that has a BIC clustering greater than that product [@tracedoctor].

 #### Multinomial Clustering